John Inverdale: Other

 At the 2016 Wimbledon Championships, Inverdale commented that tennis player Nick Kyrgios "lumbered off like a character from The Jungle Book", which led to allegations of racism on social media.
 The BBC declined to comment on the incident, beyond describing the number of complaints received as "small".

 Awards and personal life

 Inverdale received a Doctor of Letters honorary degree from the University of Southampton in July 2001.
 He was awarded an honorary fellowship to the University of Wales Institute, Cardiff (UWIC) in November 2009.

-Inverdale lives in Branston, Lincolnshire with his wife and two daughters.
+Inverdale lives in Kingston upon Thames with his wife and two daughters.
 He made national news in 2005 when his face appeared in many newspapers showing the scars he received whilst playing rugby union for Esher.
 He is a fan of both Southampton and Lincoln City football clubs.

 In 2005 Inverdale became a patron of charity Cardiac Risk in the Young.